A Shared House: Conception

-In 2014 Lundberg was shooting a short film titled Unmanned in which Woodward was the Lead actress.
-The two felt they worked well together, "We had always shared a similar sense of humor – I thought he was a visionary Director; he’s one of those very rare ‘actors Director."
+In 2014 Lundberg was shooting a short film titled Unmanned in which Woodward was the lead actress.
+The two felt they worked well together: "We had always shared a similar sense of humor – I thought he was a visionary Director; he’s one of those very rare ‘actors Director."
 Woodward reached out to Lundberg in January 2015 over a coffee to discuss the possibility of making a comedy series.

-Woodward felt that it was an incredible time to be making online content with the rise of the web series format – "creators are able to make the shows they want to make without waiting for the phone to ring".
-Joshua had been working in the online space for a number of years, working as both a creative and Producer.
+Woodward felt that it was an incredible time to be making online content with the rise of the web series format: "creators are able to make the shows they want to make without waiting for the phone to ring".
+Joshua had been working in the online space for a number of years, working as both a creative and producer.

 The two began writing and developing the series through early 2015.
 Lundberg was studying at The International Film School in Sydney and had two other major projects he was working on, "Operation Eldridge" and "The Last Brush".
 Georgia was 6 months into an acting degree at Sydney Theatre School.
 She dropped out in July 2015, shortly after shooting A Shared House.
 "I had a gut feeling that this show would be a game changer and I needed to wholeheartedly participate, I have never regretted it."

 Filming

 Season One

 Shooting commenced in July 2015.
-Season One was filmed in Haberfield in the Inner-West of Sydney.
+The first season was filmed in Haberfield in the Inner-West of Sydney.
 The house was a lent to the production crew.
 The shooting took place over 10 days.

-Joshua andCinematographer Brenton Cassidy, chose to work with the Canon 5D Mark II.
+Joshua and Cinematographer Brenton Cassidy, chose to work with the Canon 5D Mark II.
 The series was shot in 1080p HD video using custom Magic Lantern firmware configurations.

 Season Two

-The second series, production had changed the main location of the house to a larger, more up market set.
+The second season, production had changed the main location of the house to a larger, more up market set.
 The house was located in Chippendale in Sydney.